I love a good upcycle! Come see how I made beautiful custom candles using thrifted finds and what I had on hand.

 - Some pencils to level the wicks

-- Make sure your containers are clean, and glue the wicks with hot glue
+- Make sure your containers are clean,

 - Create a hot water bath in a saucepan or pot and let your water come to a simmer.

-- carefully pour the wax into the containers of choice and let them harden over night
+- Carefully pour the wax into the containers of choice and let them harden over night

 I did this DIY on a Sunday night, so there aren’t very many good pictures, but there are videos you can check out here

-I think these turned out pretty darn cute, and because I love styling and Spring is JUST around the corner… I styled them for Spring and also added one to our guest room next to this sign I made
+These turned out pretty darn cute, and because I love styling and Spring is JUST around the corner… I styled them for Spring and also added one to our guest room next to this sign I made